shaughnlyu/ai-toys/src/HelloOllama/README.md

 # HelloOllama

-This is a sample project to demonstrate how to use the Ollama library.
+A simple Hello World project to test Ollama API.

+## Setup Environment

+Install the Ollama software locally and download the `phi3` model.